Portugal: 2 dead after firefighter helicopter crash – DW – 08/30/2024

 At least two people were killed and three were missing after a helicopter crashed in the Lamego area of northern Portugal on Friday.

-The helicopter crashed into the River Douro after returning from a firefighting mission near the town of Baiao.
+The helicopter crashed into the River Douro while it was on its way back from a firefighting mission near the town of Baiao.

 The pilot survived the crash and was taken to hospital with leg fractures.

-Rui Silva Lampreia, the head of the National Maritime Authority, told Portuguese media that two bodies were pulled from the underwater crash.
+Rui Silva Lampreia, the head of the National Maritime Authority, told Portuguese media that two bodies were pulled from the submerged aircraft.

-He said that aerial and ground searches were underway for the missing.
+He said that aerial and ground searches were underway for the three missing.
+"We're doing underwater searches around the helicopter and on the banks."

 Portugal's civil protection authority said that the five passengers were all members of the Emergency Protection and Rescue Unit (UEPS) of the national gendarmerie.